Tramadol 50 mg capsules, hard

 A dose adjustment is not usually necessary in patients up to 75 years without clinically manifest hepatic or renal insufficiency.
 In elderly patients over 75 years elimination may be prolonged.
 Therefore, if necessary the dosage interval is to be extended according to the patient's requirements.

-Renal insufficiency/Dialysis and hepatic impairment
+Renal insufficiency/Dialysis and hepatic insufficiency

 In patients with renal and/or hepatic insufficiency the elimination of tramadol is delayed.
 In these patients prolongation of the dosage intervals should be carefully considered according to the patient's requirements.
-In cases of severe renal and/or severe hepatic insufficiency tramadol are not recommended.

 Tramadol is contraindicated: